leonard33/mobile-portfolio-skeleton/README.md

 More thanks for the knowledge on styling by using Figma

 More thanks for the knowledge on styling of web and mobile as both by using @ media

-More thanks to knowledge of deployment of the project with Github pages.

-etc.